 The chamber wall design for the ITER device includes tungsten tiles covered by a special magnetic field configuration known as the divertor.
 The divertor removes the outer boundary layer of the plasma away from the hot core and deposits it on collector plates, removing impurities which would have otherwise reacted with the walls of the vessel and resulted in structural damage.

-TEXTOR1 is a highly specialised tokamak device that served as a test facility for the PWIT IA to run experiments on the plasma wall phenomena.
+TEXTOR1 is a highly specialised tokamak device that served as a test facility for PWIT to run experiments on the plasma wall phenomena.
 On the basis of these experiments, a bulk tungsten divertor was designed for the Joint European Torus (JET).
 The JET divertor replicates the design of the ITER wall and is in the second important phase of testing.
 The JET tungsten divertor has been successfully in operation since August 2011, performing closely to the design specifications for ITER.

 The JET experimental campaign showed that oxygen and residual carbon were greatly reduced.
 The erosion of tungsten from the new wall structure was found to be substantially lower than traditional wall component materials such as graphite.
 Despite the absence of active cooling, the solid tungsten tiles were able to withstand a power density of 7 megawatts per square metre (MW/m2) to 10 MW/m2 and a total deposited energy of 60 megajoules per square metre (MJ/m2) in spite of the absence of cooling.

 These results show a positive experience with the ITER wall, an important step forward for a successful operation of ITER.

 1. The Tokamak Experiment for Technology Oriented Research (TEXTOR), operated by Forschungszentrum Jülich (Germany).